Skip to main content

 A: The district is available to assist property owners whether the pool is drained or kept full.
 Only two conditions will guarantee that mosquitoes do not grow: "Clean and Functional" or "Empty and Dry."
 For pools that will remain full and non-operational during the Eaton Area Recovery Phase, the district may provide temporary treatments or mosquito fish distribution.

 Empty and dry pools need regular maintenance by the property owner to stay mosquito-free.
-The District does not provide services to drain pools.
-Los Angeles County provides guidance on draining pools here: https://recovery.lacounty.gov/rebuilding/#1740615603449-61de5c97-953b
+You may also visit the County's guidance on draining pools here: https://recovery.lacounty.gov/rebuilding/#1740615603449-61de5c97-953b

 Note: Swimming pools without water are prone to costly structural damage.
 The District in no way recommends that anyone empty their pool and encourages property owners to research the negative impact of removing the water.